nataliemarleny/framernext.tech/README.md

 ## Disclaimers!

-- Putting the Framer API into a production React application is definitely more of a could than a should!
+- Putting the Framer X API into a production React application is definitely more of a could than a should!
 This is mainly a technical exercise!, but also a celebration of the technologies and communities which have enabled me to have a career flourishing as a Software Engineer 👩🏻‍💻

 - To make the examples work, it was necessary to rewrite some of Framer's the custom React Hooks (with particular reference to useCycle).